oqusous/nasdaq/README.md

 The data is then modeled using Average, Naïve, Simple Exponential Smoothening, Holt’s linear, Holt-Winter Seasonal, ARMA and ARIMA methods.
 At the end of experimenting with each model, the best one-step forecast is determined to be Holt Linear method and the best h-step predictor is ARIMA with order (3,1,4).

+The data is obtained from http://macrotrends.net/ and it consists of the daily market closing, market opening, highest and lowest price of the day and the volume of shares traded on the day.
+The target will be to predict the closing price of IXIC.
+The first datapoint is taken dated “2002-07-01” and the last is “2020-11-27” (format = Year-month-day).
+80% of the data will be used as a model training dataset (2002-07-01 – 2017-03-23) and 20% of the data will bused as a testing dataset for the trained models (2017-03-24 – 2020-11-27)<br>.